AleksandrNikolaevich/mini-apps-research/README.md

 ### Description
 Result of researching possibilites of React Native.
 This example shows how you can integrate MiniApps (RN) to Main application (RN).
+First, the mini-application is packaged into an archive, then the archive will be downloaded and rendered by the main application.

 ### Demo